Smoked Gouda & Bacon Potatoes Recipe

 - Remove papery outer skin from garlic (do not peel or separate cloves).
 Cut tops off of garlic bulbs.
 Brush with oil.
 Wrap each bulb in heavy-duty foil.
 Bake at 425° for 30-35 minutes or until softened.
 Cool for 10-15 minutes.

 - Meanwhile, place potatoes in a large saucepan; cover with water.
 Bring to a boil.
 Reduce heat; cover and simmer for 8-10 minutes or just until tender.
 Cut bacon strips in half widthwise.
 In a large skillet, cook bacon over medium heat until partially cooked but not crisp.
 Remove to paper towels to drain; keep warm.

-- Place a tablespoonful of cheese on the cut side of a potato half.
+- Preheat oven to 375°.
+Place a tablespoonful of cheese on the cut side of a potato half.
 Wrap with a half-strip of bacon and secure with a toothpick.
 Place on an ungreased baking sheet.
 Repeat.
 Sprinkle appetizers with pepper.
-Bake at 375° for 10-15 minutes or until bacon is crisp.
+Bake 10-15 minutes or until bacon is crisp.